nullromo/fishtank.nvim/README.md

     sprite = {
         left = '<><', -- fish moving to the left
         right = '><>', -- fish moving to the right
-        color = '#FFFFFF', -- set the color of the fish },
+        color = '#FFFFFF', -- color of the fish
+    },
 }
 ```